Let’s get this straight from the start; it’s called the South Carolina Lowcountry, not the “Low Country”.

 Hilton Head Island Restaurants

 Some of the most popular restaurants on the island include Skull Creek Boathouse, The Crazy Crab, Old Oyster Factory, Frankie Bones, Charlie’s Coastal Bistro (L’Etoile Verte to us old-timers), Fish Camp, Black Marlin, and Bullies BBQ.
+My current favorite restaurant on Hilton Head Island is Hinoki.

 Things To Do in Hilton Head

 Spending a day on the beach with loved ones is the main draw on Hilton Head Island.
 The beaches are clean and very family-friendly.
 Since much of the island is protected by sand bars, the waves are usually small and not the least bit threatening.
-Because it’s such a tourist destination, there are lifeguards spaced regularly throughout the coastline, and they keep a sharp eye out for rip tides and sharks.

 If you’re looking for some mild adventure, the island has miles and miles of bike trails to keep you busy, and it’s also fun to go on a group sunset dolphin tour (or a private one!) or head out to the vanishing island.
+The most popular (and crowded) beach is Coligny Beach.

-Here are the must-see destinations near Hilton Head:
+These are the must-see destinations near Hilton Head:

 • Bluffton